DominicKavalary/PingMaker4/README.md

-make target request page use a dropdown of available targets with description check if target exists before attempting to delete make targets.html php and just list targets at end with no functions
+make target request page use a dropdown of available targets with description check if target exists before attempting to delete make targets.html php and just list targets at end with no functions get a way of downloading csv file from the html tables